qtechgames-assesment/java-nodes/README.md

 * How to use it
 * How to test it

-Bonus chips if you creativity and **WOW!!
-Effect!**, we like to be surprise
+Bonus chips if you show creativity and **WOW!!
+Effect!**, we like to be surprised.

 Remember: What happens in the API, stays in the API.
 Keep it clean, keep it professional, and make it scale like a Vegas weekend.

-Good luck, and may the odds be ever in your favor! 🎲
+Good luck, and may the odds be ever in your favour! 🎲